 Third part of Dragon1

 Dragon1 'Way of Representing' elaborates on the third part of Dragon1.
 The ‘way of representing’ focuses on architecture visualization.
-Using models and looking at different views, the architect will work out various perspectives of a structure to show the possible effects and consequences of the requirements issued by the client, stakeholders, and users.
-For this purpose, the architect has various architecture visualizations, including an architecture visualization poster, incorporating a standard view layout and visualization design principles.
+Using models and examining different views, the architect will develop various perspectives of a structure to illustrate the potential effects and consequences of the requirements issued by the client, stakeholders, and users.
+For this purpose, the architect has created various architecture visualizations, including an architecture visualization poster that incorporates a standard view layout and visualization design principles.

 In the ‘way of representing’, Dragon1 focuses on defining, visualizing, analyzing, and designing structure perspectives, as the architect’s principal discipline.
 It involves getting the architect to bring into view important aspects for which choices need to be made; aspects which require insight and an overview of interdependencies and connectivity, or aspects which require an impact analysis of change.

 To achieve the sharpness of image to discover appropriate viewpoints, views, and perspectives, it is essential to reach a proper understanding of different types of architecture visualizations, as well as finding the right kind of models acceptable for enterprises and viewers, the group of stakeholders for whom visualizations are meant.
-When the architect becomes aware of what, for whom, and why an architecture visualization is meant, the information can be molded optimally, and the message can be enhanced to tune in with viewers.
+When the architect becomes aware of what, for whom, and why an architecture visualization is intended, the information can be optimized, and the message can be tailored to resonate with viewers.

 When constructing architecture visualizations, the architect consequently focuses on the viewers for whom the visualizations are intended.

-Dragon1 distinguishes three important techniques: the creation of models, the creation of perspectives, and the creation of architecture visualizations.
+Dragon1 distinguishes three important techniques: creating models, creating perspectives, and creating architecture visualizations.

 Way of Representing Framework

 Overall, one architecture framework can describe the ‘way of representing’.
-The framework consists of eight ‘way of representing’ concepts.
-Principally, the way of representing questions is how the architect considers the different ways of modeling and visualizing, and how he can use the different kinds of architecture visualizations.
+The framework consists of eight ‘Way of representing’ concepts.
+Primarily, the way of representing questions involves how the architect considers different ways of modeling and visualizing, and how he can utilize various kinds of architecture visualizations.

 The Way of Representing Framework shows the most important concepts that are part of the way of representing the EA method.